crate/crate-howtos/docs/scaling/multi-node-setup.rst

 ..
 CAUTION::

     Single host auto-bootstrapping is useful for development environments.

-    However, auto-bootstrapping is typically too slow for production use.
+    However, auto-bootstrapping is typically too slow for :ref:`production use
-    Additionally, for improved performance and resiliency, production CrateDB clusters should be run with one node per host machine.
+    <going-into-production>`.
+Additionally, for improved performance and
+    resiliency, production CrateDB clusters should be run with :ref:`one node per host machine <manual-bootstrapping>`.
+If you use multiple hosts, you must configure your cluster with :ref:`manual bootstrapping
+    <manual-bootstrapping>`.

 ..
 WARNING::